 Progress made toward previously agreed-upon goals and objectives.

 Comments regarding special accomplishments occurring during the appraisal period.

 Whether any deficiencies occurred and, if so, corrective action needed.

 SUPPORT PERSONNEL (SP) APPRAISALS

 The Probationary Period covers the first six months of employment for Support Personnel at Florida Atlantic University.
 Employees filling positions in Law Enforcement classifications have a probationary period of one year.

-If the appraisal is determined to be "Needs Improvement" or “Below Standards,” contact Employee Relations at 7-2554 before completing the appraisal.
+If the appraisal is determined to be "Needs Improvement(2)" or “Unsatisfactory(1),” contact Employee Relations at 7-3072 before completing the appraisal.

 Guidelines to complete an SP appraisal:

 Critical Elements are those tasks which the supervisor determined were most important to the overall job performance during the appraisal period.